AppliedTrust/traildash/README.md

 }
 ```
 ![CloudTrail setup](/readme_images/IAM_Managed_Policy.png)
-1. Create a new EC2 instance role in IAM and attach your Traildash policy to it.
+1. Create a new EC2 instance role in IAM and attach your Traildash policy to it. *Note: Use of IAM roles is NOT required however it is strongly recommended for security best practice.*
 ![CloudTrail setup](/readme_images/IAM_Create_Role.png)
 ![CloudTrail setup](/readme_images/IAM_Role_Review.png)
 1. Be sure to select this role when launching your Traildash instance!